ilbuonmarcio/mrcz-a8/README.md

 - Open `Marlin-2.0.5.3\Marlin\Marlin.ino` file project and select the proper `Anet V1.0` board definition for compiling
 - Click on `Verify` to start compiling Marlin firmware (it should take some time, don't worry)

+## Addons

+If you really need to dive in into Marlin's configuration, [here is the official documentation](https://marlinfw.org/docs/configuration/configuration.html)